DCMLab/AudioThumbLib/README.md

 # AudioThumbLib

 AudioThumbLib is a Python library and command-line tool for audio thumbnailing, building on the dynamic-programming algorithm of Müller *et al.* (2013) and Jiang *et al.* (2014).
-It attempts to determine both the placement and duration of the optimal thumbnail, within a range of acceptable durations and other parameters.
+It attempts to determine the positions and durations of the most characteristic material in the recorded stream—for example a theme and its repetitions.

 ## Documentation